Assembly of Long-Read Sequencing with Galaxy (DSCRP) [webinar]

-This is a QCIF course and places are highly limited as Graduate School is paying the fee.
+This is a Data Science Collaborative Research Platform (DSCRP) course and places are highly limited.
 If you are unable to attend, please de-register (or email graduateschool@uq.edu.au if you are unable to do so).
-An unexplained absence could result in all your future QCIF registrations becoming Waitlisted.
+An unexplained absence could result in your future DSCRP registrations becoming Waitlisted.

 Recommended Participants